 - Read books by respected industry authors such as Jorge Cervantes, Julie Holland, Ed Rosenthal, etc.

 - Look for cannabis books on recommended reading lists in universities.

 - Attend important industry conferences.

 - Network on popular cannabis social media platforms (like WayofLeaf!)

-- How was every single product on the dispensary’s shelf created?
-(This includes information on where it was grown and harvested, how the cannabinoids were extracted if you are selling tinctures and capsules, etc).
+- How every single product on the dispensary’s shelf is created.
+This includes information on where it was grown and harvested, how the cannabinoids were extracted if you are selling tinctures and capsules, etc.

 - An ability to determine the quality of the products.